 SRT / VTT / ASS Subtitle Formats

 SRT (SubRip Subtitle), VTT (WebVTT), and ASS (Advanced SubStation Alpha) are three very common subtitle formats.
-This article provides a detailed introduction to each subtitle format, including their attributes and settings.
+This article provides a detailed introduction to each subtitle format, including its attributes and settings.

 SRT Subtitle Format

-SRT is a simple and widely used subtitle format, with the extension .srt.
-It is especially popular in video players and subtitle editors.
-Its basic structure includes a subtitle number, timestamp, and subtitle text.
-Subtitle attributes cannot be directly defined within SRT files (e.g., color, font).
-They usually depend on the player's default settings or external style files.
+, especially popular in video players and subtitle editors.
+Its basic structure includes subtitle number, timestamp, and subtitle text.
+Subtitle attributes cannot be directly defined by SRT (e.g., color, font), and usually rely on the player's default settings or external style files for control.

 SRT Format Structure